Is running making you feel leaky, heavy or vulnerable? EVB Sports Shorts could be your new BF.

-What are your tried and tested tips?
+What are your tried and tested tips to reduce bladder leaks when running?
 Please share your experiences with other mums in our comments section below.
 Your story will inspire others.

 Can I run yet?is a popular request from postnatal mums inphysio clinic.
 Before you dash out that door, use this postnatal checklist to make sure that your body is primed and ready for a successful, rewarding and injury free run.
 Download a printable of the 10 checks here.

 We all love running